centx842/Universal-RC-Remote/README.md

 ## How It Works

-- **Frontend**: The HTML-based interface replicates an Xbox controller layout, capturing user inputs (e.g., button presses, joystick movements) and sending them to the backend.
+- **Frontend**: The Tkinter-based interface replicates an Xbox controller layout, capturing user inputs (e.g., button presses, joystick movements) and sending them to the backend.
 - **Backend**: Python processes these inputs and communicates with the RC toy using the selected mode (Bluetooth, Wi-Fi, or RF).
-- **Mode Switching**: A UI toggle updates the backend to use the chosen communication protocol dynamically.
+- **Mode Switching**: A Slider implemented on the UI updates the backend to use the chosen communication protocol dynamically.
+- **Camera Feed:** A Resizeable Box implemented on the UI which shows the Camera Streaming (Camera integrated as part of the Server; Remote will act as the Video Stream Client).

 ## Setup Instructions